Frank Pavone: Laicization

 Pavone was dismissed from the clerical state by decree of the Dicastery for the Clergy for "blasphemous communications on social media" and "persistent disobedience of the lawful instructions of his diocesan bishop".
 The prefect of the Dicastery for the Clergy wrote a letter, dated November 9, 2022, explaining that the decision was not open to appeal.
 The apostolic nuncio, Christophe Pierre, communicated this decision to the bishops of the United States on December 13, 2022.

 A spokeswoman for his team told the National Catholic Register that Pavone had participated in the canonical process that led to his laicization.
 Pavone continued to celebrate Mass until December 17, and the Priests for Life website called him a priest in good standing.
-The Schindler family (Terry Schiavo's parents) stated that they stand with Pavone in the laicization issue.
+The Schindler family (parents of Terry Schiavo) stated that they stand with Pavone and against his laicization.

 When contacted by the Catholic News Agency on December 17, Pavone told the reporter that it was the first he had heard of the decision, although by mid-January 2023, Pavone stated that it was possible he had been sent a notice before the November 9 communication and he "simply did not see it".
 A few days later, on December 19, Pavone stated that "[t]his idea that any of this is permanent in terms of dismissal from the priesthood is simply incorrect, because we're going to continue", and added that in the future "there will be a next pope, and the next pope can reinstate me".

 In 2025, Pavone began to fundraise for an appeal to Pope Leo XIV to be restored to the clerical state.